Photo by Bruce Marlin

-Tort law refers to lawsuits like the McDonalds case.
-In the mid 1990s, Republican politicians made a push for tort reform -- reducing the risk of frivolous lawsuits through legislation capping the damages that can be awarded in lawsuits.
-As shown in the above quote cited in Retro Report’s video on the McDonalds case, the distorted version of Stella Liebeck’s case became “exhibit A” in the case for tort reform.
+Tort law refers to lawsuits like the McDonald's case.
+In the mid 1990s, Republicans made a push for tort reform: reducing the risk of frivolous lawsuits through legislation that capped the damages that can be awarded in lawsuits.
+As shown in the above quote cited by Retro Report, the distorted version of Stella Liebeck’s case became “exhibit A” in the case for tort reform.

 The documentary Hot Coffee delves into the details of the push for tort reform.
 It’s a playbook that will be familiar to those following special interest lobbying.
-In broad strokes, the documentary charges that major corporations donated money to the US Chamber of Commerce -- a lobbying group for business and trade organizations -- and individuals including Karl Rove directed that money to the election campaigns of politicians willing to support tort reform.
+In broad strokes, the documentary charges that major corporations donated money to the US Chamber of Commerce, and individuals like Karl Rove directed that money to the election campaigns of politicians willing to support tort reform.
 Republicans enjoyed the backing of America’s largest corporations while getting to hammer opponents on supporting greedy parasites like Stella Liebeck.

-When judges began overruling tort reform -- finding that politicians placing caps on lawsuit damages contradicted the 7th Amendment’s guarantee to a trial by a jury that would decide the facts of the case -- Rove and co. implemented the strategy in campaigns for state supreme court seats, supporting judges who would support tort reform.
+When judges began overruling tort reform—finding that politicians placing caps on lawsuit damages contradicted the 7th Amendment’s guarantee to a trial by a jury—Rove and co. used the same strategy to influence campaigns for state supreme court seats.

-As a former trial lawyer, Susan Saladoff, the producer and director of the Hot Coffee documentary, says that “everyone thinks a lawsuit is frivolous, until it’s your own.”
+Susan Saladoff, a former trial lawyer and the producer and director of the Hot Coffee documentary, says that “everyone thinks a lawsuit is frivolous, until it’s your own.”
 A cap on damages of one or two million dollars seems reasonable in the abstract.
 But she insists that we let juries and judges decide because, in practice, a cap can be unjustly limiting.

 Hot Coffee features the example of Lisa and Mike Gourley, a couple in Nebraska who were once happily ignorant of the cap on damages (currently $1.75 million) passed as part of the state’s tort reforms.
-When Lisa noticed less kicking from her twins one day during her pregnancy, she visited a doctor that listened to their heartbeats and reassured her that everything was fine.
-After noticing less and less activity from the twins, Lisa and her husband went to the hospital again.
-A different doctor did an ultrasound, then rushed Lisa for an emergency cesarean section.
+When Lisa noticed less kicking from her twins one day during her pregnancy, she visited a doctor who listened to their heartbeats and reassured her that everything was fine.
+After noticing less and less activity from the twins, Lisa and her husband returned to the hospital.
+A different doctor performed an ultrasound, then ordered an emergency cesarean section.
 One of the twins came out healthy; the other, Colin, suffered extensive brain damage due to a lack of blood flow and oxygen depletion.

-To Saladoff and the opponents of tort reform she interviews, this is the tragedy of cases like Liebeck: They are used to convince people that business needs to be protected from greedy lawsuits, when really tort reform protects businesses from paying for their mistakes.
+To Saladoff and the opponents of tort reform she interviews, this is the tragedy of cases like Liebeck: They are used to convince people that businesses need protection from greedy lawsuits, when really tort reform protects businesses from paying for their mistakes.